Robjects-Pi/pi-dash/README.md

 - Creating a custom design for the casing of a raspberry pi 4 or 3
 - Adding a mount to the casing to attach it to a tripod or other device

-### OS & compute

-The Raspberry Pi Zero runs Raspberry Pi OS.
-It is responsible for interfacing with the user’s connected hardware (connected via GPIO, USB or ribben cable).

 ### Software